 - 1 teaspoon Cumin Seeds

 - Oil for deep frying

 - 2 tablespoon approx. Fresh Red Chilies Paste to above recipe.

 For Green Chilies Sakinalu

-- Cilantro ~ Kothimir Leaves + Green Onions, finely chopped about 2 tbsp for ½ the recipe listed above
+- 2 tablespoon of Cilantro ~ Kothimir Leaves + Green Onions finely chopped

 - Wash sesame seeds and let drain.

 - In a wide bowl take all the ingredients except water and oil.

 - Taste flour mixture and adjust salt to taste.
 If you can not really make out, sprinkle some water on a small portion of the flour mixture and taste it.
 It is easier to season the mixture when dry.

 - If making spicy sakinalu, add red chili paste or green chili paste in this step.